Quantum Algorithms for Structured Prediction: Background

 Often, the above optimization problem is infeasible, so we would rather solve a relaxation of it by introducing slack variables for every data point in $\mathcal{S}$:

+Here $\lambda$ is a hyperparameter adjusting the relative importance of the two terms in the objective.

-For simplicity, we will remove the bias from the rest of the analysis and consider it a trainable feature of $x$.
-Let $\mathcal{Y}$ now contain more than just two classes.
+For simplicity, we will remove the bias $b$ from the rest of the analysis and consider it a trainable feature of $x$.
+Let $\mathcal{Y}$ now contain more than just two labels.
 The score of class $y$ is then represented by the dot product $w_y^Tx$.
-The Crammer--Singer formulation of the multi-class SVM problem is the following:
+The Crammer--Singer formulation of the multi-label SVM problem is the following:

 We can rewrite this in a notation more suitable for introducing SSVMs as a generalization of SVMs.
-We first concatenate the weight vectors $w_y$ into a single vector:
+We first concatenate the weight vectors $w_y$ into a single vector $w^T = (w_1^T, \ldots, w_k^T)$.
+We then introduce the \emph{joint feature map} $\Phi(x, y)= (0, \ldots, x, \ldots, 0)$, with $x$ being in the $y$-th position and all other elements 0.
+Lastly, we introduce a notion of \emph{distance} or \emph{loss function} on $\mathcal{Y}$: